The Rebel family helped provide a sustainable water system to their friends in Camp Marie

 Rebels Land Three Under Armour All-Americans

 Harris has helped develop Evan Engram into one of the best tight ends in school history and among the best in the nation right now.
 Engram has proven to be a mismatch for opposing defenses and a difference-maker with the ball in his hands.
-Engram’s 1,394 career receiving yards are the most all-time by an Ole Miss tight end, while his 97 receptions, including seven touchdowns, rank second in program history for a Rebel tight end.
+His 97 career catches and 1,394 receiving yards are the most all-time by an Ole Miss tight end, while his seven touchdowns are tied for fifth-most.

 With uncertainty at the tight end position entering the 2013 season, Harris helped turn the question mark into an exclamation point with the play of a rookie Engram.